-The former fishing village of Kalkan is today a lively upmarket resort, villas cleverly perched on the mountainside ensuring every villa has a sea view.
+The former fishing village of Kalkan is today a lively upmarket resort, villas cleverly positioned on the mountainside ensuring every villa has a sea view.
 A ninety-minute drive from Dalaman airport, discerning holidaymakers can't get enough of this quaint town.
 The pretty cobbled streets come alive at night, with rooftop restaurants enjoying the romantic coastal views.

 Beaches in Kalkan